top of page

 motion in either a forward or rearward direction with respect to the approaching third body as a relativistic frame adjustment.
 The final placement of the three bodies with respect to each other at any given moment is determined by the aggregate bubble interference pattern within the environment.

 It is important to note that the micro-sliding effect for relativistic frame adjustment is fully dependent upon, and is a characteristic of, the constancy of kinetic energy's self-propulsion at light speed.
-This is why the speed of light is a uniform constant in the universe, and why it is associated with the concept of relativity.
+This is why the speed of light is a uniform constant in the universe and why it is associated with the concept of relativity.

 The Quantum-Relativistic Ether